|Max Headroom||N/A||Bridge Clearance||N/A|

 This plan view gives subtle hints to the boat’s entertaining-friendly exterior.
 Note the walk-around side decks, port and starboard gated openings to the stern platform, and the island between, which includes a sink, fridge and grill.

-Stairs to the bridge, rather than a ladder, are becoming more common on sportfishers, but Maritimo incorporates the stairway just inside the salon door, where it is convenient to the cockpit but remains indoors for privacy while at the dock.
+Stairs to the bridge are just inside the salon door, where it is convenient to the cockpit but remain indoors for privacy while at the dock.

-Stairs from the bridge lead directly to the salon door and out to the cockpit.
+The optional Euro cockpit includes a forward-facing seat and removable teak table.
 Additional controls here allow a quick shift from topside to the cockpit while docking or fishing.

 Cockpit and integrated stern platform are separated by a pair of open stainless steel gates typical of a motoryacht, not the solid transom of a sportfisher.

-The extended aft deck of the bridge covers much of the cockpit turning this area into a covered aft deck, not solely a stage for sportfishing.
+The extended deck of the flying bridge covers much of the cockpit turning this area into a covered aft deck.
 An optional canvas awning extends weather protection the full length of the cockpit.
 Cruising canvas could totally enclose this cockpit making it a three-season venue when cruising.

-This boat with optional Euro cockpit seating includes a top-loading chest fridge/freezer to port, a sink and electric grill beneath the lid to starboard, and access to the lazarette through the center.
-(Note: This photo is of Maritimo’s S50 sport cruiser, which features a stern arrangement identical to the subject of this review, the raised bridge M50.)
+This boat with optional Euro cockpit seating includes a top-loading chest refrigerator/freezer to port, a sink and electric grill beneath the lid to starboard, and access to the lazarette through the center.
+(Note: This photo is of Maritimo’s S50 sport cruiser, which features a stern arrangement identical to the M50.)

-A walk-in lazarette is accessed from the stern platform.
+The lazarette is accessed from the stern platform.
 The entire center of the transom island lifts to reveal stairs.
-There is actually enough room here that at least one buyer turned the lazarette into a tight crew stateroom.
+There is actually enough room here that at least one buyer turned the lazarette into tight crew quarters.
 On a 50-footer intended for the American market, this space will likely be used for fishing tackle, dive equipment, bicycles and similar gear that comes along when cruising.

-The hydraulic stern platform raises above the stern platform to aid boarding high docks or lowers to launch up to a tender or PWC.
+The hydraulic stern platform raises above the stern platform to aid boarding high docks or lowers to launch a tender or PWC.

 An optional hydraulic stern platform measures a bit more than 43’’ (1,100 mm) fore and aft.
 It raises 15.75’’ (400 mm) above deck level to keep it out of the water while underway and also to aid boarding from high docks.
 The lift similarly lowers 15.75’’ (400 mm) to launch a tender or PWC weighing up to 882 lbs.
 (400 kg).